applesyeda/sales-predictions/README.md

 ## Methods

-I consider variables such as an item's fat content and see if that could predict sales revenue because there may be some people are are more inclined to buy foods if it is labeled as being low in fat.
+I consider variables such as an item's fat content and see if that could predict sales revenue because there may be some people who are more inclined to buy foods if it is labeled as being low in fat.
 If I'm able to see a trend in this, I can work with other manufacturing companies as well as other grocery stores about how to market items as healthy as their consumers may be attracted to health-consious advertising.

-I also explore variables considering item size and weight because people may also be more likely to buy foods if it's easier to access or carry.
-Smaller items are generally more compact and easier to travel with, meaning that a packet of 10 protein bars may contribute to a greater number in sales compared to buying it in bulk.
+I also explore variables, such as considering item size and weight because people may also be more likely to buy foods if it's easier to access or carry.
+Smaller items are generally more compact and easier to travel with, meaning that a packet of 10 protein bars may contribute to a greater number in sales compared to buying it in a 50-pack bulk.
 If a trend is found between item size and sales, this may also change the way products are manufactured and sold in the future.

 As I prepare to analyze the data, I make sure there are no missing variables as well as duplicate columns.
 I also make sure all variables are organized and the values of those variables are correct.